matthewelmer/Pancake-Sorter/README.md

 # Pancake-Sorter
-I wrote this in four hours, so it might look like doggie doo-doo
+I wrote this in four hours with limited knowledge of object-oriented programming.